ncatlab/nlab-content/pages/0/1/3/0/310/content.md

-A _Heyting algebra_ is a lattice $L$ which as a poset admits a material implication operator
+A **Heyting algebra** is a [[lattice]] $L$ which as a poset admits a material [[implication operator]]

 $$\Rightarrow: L^{op} \times L \to L$$

-satisfying the condition (really a universal property)
+satisfying the condition (really a [[universal property]])

 $$(x \wedge a) \leq b \qquad if and only if \qquad x \leq (a \Rightarrow b)$$

-Alternatively, a Heyting algebra could be described as a poset which is finitely complete, finitely cocomplete, and cartesian closed; the implication $a\Rightarrow b$ plays the role of an exponential $b^a$.
-Insofar as all these properties of a poset are described by universal properties, the Heyting algebra operations are _categorical_ in the sense of logic; that is, a poset can carry at most one structure of Heyting algebra.
+Alternatively, a Heyting algebra could be described as a [[poset]] which is [[finitely complete category|finitely complete]], finitely cocomplete, and cartesian closed; the implication $a\Rightarrow b$ plays the role of an [[exponential]] $b^a$.
+Insofar as all these properties of a poset are described by universal properties, the Heyting algebra operations are _[[categorical operation|categorical]]_ in the sense of logic; that is, a poset can carry at most one structure of Heyting algebra.

-In logic, Heyting algebras are precisely algebraic models for intuitionistic propositional calculus, just as Boolean algebras model classical propositional calculus.
+In logic, Heyting algebras are precisely algebraic models for [[intuitionistic propositional calculus]], just as [[Boolean algebra|Boolean algebras]] model classical [[propositional calculus]].
 As one might guess from this description, the "law of the excluded middle" does not generally hold in a Heyting algebra; see the discussion below.

-The definition of Heyting algebra may be recast into purely equational form, and so we can speak of an internal Heyting algebra in any category with products.
-For example, it turns out that the subobject classifier of a topos carries an internal Heyting algebra with respect to that topos.
+The definition of Heyting algebra may be recast into purely equational form, and so we can speak of an [[internalization|internal]] Heyting algebra in any category with products.
+For example, it turns out that the [[subobject classifier]] of a [[topos]] carries an internal Heyting algebra with respect to that topos.
 (It is not generally an internal Boolean algebra, and this explains to a large degree why one often hears that the internal logic of a topos is intuitionistic.)

 ### Example: topologies ###

-One of the chief sources of Heyting algebras is given by topologies.
+One of the chief sources of Heyting algebras is given by [[topology|topologies]].
 As a poset, the topology of a topological space $X$ is a lattice (it has arbitrary joins and meets, and therefore finite joins and meets), and the implication operator is given by

 $$(U \Rightarrow V) = int(U^c \vee V)$$